splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 #### IP assignment - static IPs (recommended)

-In case you will use static IPs in Splynx you need to navigate to _Networking / IPv4 Networks / Add_ and add a network with `Type of usage = static`:
+In case you will use static IPs in Splynx you need to navigate to *Networking → IPv4 Networks → Add* and add a network with `Type of usage = static`:

 ![ip_network](ip_network_static.png)